My research and teaching revolves around the politics of bureaucracy, and the bureaucracy of politics. This includes:

 - political acumen / acuity

-I also teach and publish in Canadian politics, provincial parties and elections, and research methodology, with a particular focus on the study of political culture.
+I also teach and publish in Canadian politics, provincial parties and elections, and research methodology, with a particular focus on the study of political culture, and Alberta parties & elections.

 Major ongoing research projects include a comparative analysis of the national policy-making influence of the Council of the Federation and National Governors' Association, and a study of marijuana policy reform in the Canadian provinces.
 I am also co-authoring a Practitioner's Guide to Canadian Government (University of Toronto Press).